 The friction generated between the discs creates heat.
 As the plane’s kinetic energy converts to heat energy, the brakes absorb large amounts of heat, acting as a heat sink.

-When braking, the aircraft’s disc’s temperature can exceed over 1,800° C
+When braking, the aircraft’s disc’s temperature can exceed 1,800° C.

 In the early days of the aviation industry, airplanes did not have brakes.